Frunza/enhanced-shell/README.md

 cd ~
 git clone https://github.com/Frunza/enhanced-shell.git
 ```
-It is important to clone the repostory in your home directory because the `devbox` shell must be started from inside the repository and it is assumed that the repository location is there.
+It is important to clone the repository in your home directory because the `devbox` shell must be started from inside the repository and it is assumed that the repository location is there.

 Move your `.zshrc` and `.config/starship.toml` files to some backup location.
 If `.config/starship.toml` does not exist, ignore it.
 If you are not setting things up for a new machine, check any custom configuration of `.zshrc` and `.config/starship.toml` and add it to `enhanced-shell/dotfiles/.zshrc` and `enhanced-shell/dotfiles/.config/starship.toml`.